Central bank rate hikes through Q2 20231

 Last month’s rundown

-Conversely, Bank of Korea and Bank of Canada have likely reached the peak in their respective interest rate cycles,citing signs of cooling inflation and economic slow-down.
+Bank of Korea and Bank of Canada took the lead in pausing their respective rate hike cycles,citing signs of cooling inflation and economic slow-down.
 For context, Bank of Korea was the first major central bank to begin hiking rates back in August 2021 while Bank of Canada has led one of the more aggressive tightening campaigns, hiking rates 425bps in nine months, on par with the Fed.

-Meanwhile, Bank of Japan remains committed to ultra-easy policy despite surging inflation and currency devaluation.
-After the surprise hawkish revision to its yield curve control policy in December, a tactic used to pin down borrowing rates, the bank left restrictions unchanged in January.
-Markets are hoping for a policy pivot in Q2 when Governor Kuroda’s term comes to an end.
+Meanwhile, Bank of Japan remains committed to ultra-easy policy despite the broader global tightening effort.
+After the surprise hawkish revision to its yield curve control policy in December, a tactic used to pin down borrowing rates, the bank left restrictions unchanged in January and March.